Managing Allergies in Australian Childcare Centers: Tips and Strategies for Childcare Workers

 • Ensure that all staff members are aware of the menu and snack choices for each day.

-• Create an allergy-aware culture within the childcare center4.
+• Create an allergy-aware culture within the childcare center.

 • Train staff to recognize allergy symptoms and respond promptly.